Iam-sarvasuddi/Docker-Zero-to-Hero/README.md

 ```
 sudo usermod -aG docker ubuntu
 ```

-In the above command `ubuntu` is the name of the user, you can change the username appropriately.
+we need to restart after granting permisions (logout and again login) In the above command `ubuntu` is the name of the user, you can change the username appropriately.

 **NOTE:** : You need to logout and login back for the changes to be reflected.